priymavani/GIT_TASK/git_task_list_02.md

    - Replace `pick` with `edit` or `squash` as needed.

 #### **Task 15: Cherry-Picking Commits**

+    ↦ initialy main branch , we amde secound branch namr new, now commiting some change , after that creating new branch and switch to it.

 1. Apply a specific commit to another branch:
    ```bash
    git cherry-pick <commit-hash>
    ```
+    ↦ now we want content of one commit from main branch, then use git cherry-pick to store the commited change in branch new.

 ---